CNA-Tech/PKS-Ninja/LabGuides/PksTroubleshooting-PT8251/readme.md

 </details>
 <br/>

-### 1.3 Validate PKS Pipeline Installation & PKS Control Plane Operations
+### 1.3 Validate PKS Installation & PKS Control Plane Operations

 1.3.1 In the vSphere web client, on the `Hosts and Clusters` page, expand the `pks-mgmt-1` resource pool and check the summary tab of the `opsman`, Bosh and Harbor VM's.
 The Bosh and Harbor VM's have automatically generated VM names that are hard to identify.
 If you look under the `pks-mgmt-1` resource pool, you should see two virtual machines that have names beginning with "vm-", if you click on each of these VM's, on the `Summary` screen under `Custom Attributes`, the value for the `Deployment` parameter should be `p-bosh` for the BOSH VM and `harbor-container-registry-...` for the harbor VM, as shown in the following screenshots

 Note: You should also see some VM's in the `pks-mgmt-1` resource pool that have names beginning with "sc-".
 These VMs are used by BOSH when processing certain tasks and are typically powered off under normal healthy state.
-If they are powered on it indicates BOSH is processing a task
+If they are powered on it indicates BOSH is using them to process a task

 <details><summary>Screenshot 1.3.1.1</summary>
 <img src="Images/2018-11-09-03-38-24.png">